jmf-pobox/python-fastapi-crud-tutorial/README.md

 * Abstract out the application configuration to a separate file.
 * In a production environment, you'll probably want to stand up Gunicorn and let it manage Uvicorn.
 Review Running with Gunicorn and the Deployment guide for more info.
 Check out the official uvicorn-gunicorn-fastapi Docker image as well.
 * Finally, check out the Test-Driven Development with FastAPI and Docker course as well as our other FastAPI courses for more!
-Y* ou can find the source code in the fastapi-crud-async repo.
+* You can find the source code in the fastapi-crud-async repo.
 Thanks for reading!